JWalk9000/turbonet-zerotier/README.md

 # ZeroTier One Docker Image

- This repository contains the necessary files to build and run a ZeroTier One Docker image using both Docker and Podman.
-The setup includes a Containerfile (Dockerfile) and a podman-compose.yml file.
+ This repository contains the necessary files to build and run a ZeroTier One image using both Podman and Docker.
+The setup includes a Containerfile (Dockerfile) and a podman-compose.yml file (rename to ```docker-compose.yml``` if using Docker-compose.

  ## Getting Started

- Welcome to the ZeroTier One Docker Image setup guide!
-Follow these steps to get up and running with either Docker or Podman.

  ### Overview